 D. To aid in safeguarding the personnel and property of the Academy and the Regiment of Cadets.

 1. The Cadet Watch will utilize the Company organization within the Regiment of Cadets.
-The system will operate on a daily rotation basis, on company being designated as the Duty company for a period extending from 0800 on the following day.
-The rotation schedule will be promulgated by the Director of the Cadet Watch System
+The system will operate on a daily rotation basis, one Company being designated as the Duty Company for a period extending from 0800 on one day until 0800 on the following day.
+The rotation schedule will be promulgated by the Director of the Cadet Watch System and published on the website and posted outside the ASDO office.

 2. Weekend watch responsibility will be assigned to one company.
 The watch will commence at 0800 on Friday and continue until 0800 on Monday.
-The Duty Company for the weekend will rotate in accordance with a schedule promulgated by the Director of the Cadet Watch System.
+The Duty Company for the weekend will rotate in accordance with a schedule promulgated by the Director of the Cadet Watch System and published on the website and posted outside the ASDO office.

 3. Holiday watches will cover the entire holiday as reflected in the Holiday watch bill.